How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

 Is Your Website Legally Compliant?
-What Legal Pages To Add To Your Website
+Adding Legal Pages To Your WordPress Site

-As the digital realm continues to grow at breakneck speed and the rules constantly change, it’s vitally important to stay on top of what’s going on and ensure that your website remains compliant, especially if having an online presence plays an important part in your business strategy.
+As the internet continues to grow at such a rapid pace and rules constantly change, it’s vital that you stay on top of what’s going on and to make sure that your website remains legally compliant, especially if your digital presence is an important factor in your overall business strategy.

-New laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you promote anything on your site for profit, you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the BBB, or Better Business Bureau.
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites state that if you plan to promote anything on your site for commercial gain, you need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the (US based) BBB, or Better Business Bureau.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-• Any form of advertising, e.g. Google AdWords
+• Any type of advertising, like Google AdWords or AdSense

 • Retarget Marketing